Mission Statement

 Parents or guardians, not the library or its staff, are responsible for the Internet information selected and/or accessed by their children.
 Parents are advised to supervise their children’s Internet sessions.

-Anyone under 18 years of age must have a permission slip signed by the parent or guardian on file at the library.
+Anyone under 18 years of age must have a permission slip signed by the parent or

 We provide paper for printing free of charge, but ask you to minimize your printing.
-5 pages a day will be permitted free of charge, extras are .10 per page.
+5 pages a day will be permitted free of charge; extras are .10 per page.
 Color printing is charged at .35 per page, with no free pages.

 Patron will be notified if someone is waiting for a computer and will be asked to be off the computer in 20 minutes.
+Library staff can provide assistance for basic start-up procedures.

 Patron access station is not private, so users should be aware that some material may be offensive to other patrons and children will be able to view material.